GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-02_colours.md

 <img src="{{ site.baseurl }}/assets/images/rmd_images/e11-02/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-I hope it becomes evident that such a color scale is a bad idea for any continuous data.
+Such a color scale does not linearily represent continuous data.
 There have been numerous attempts to produce perceptually consistent, yet visually pleasing colour palettes.
-One very good example of this is [colorbrewer2.org](http://www.colorbrewer2.org) These palettes can be assessed through the R package `RColorBrewer`
+One very good example of this is [colorbrewer2.org](http://www.colorbrewer2.org){:target="_blank"}
+These palettes can be assessed through the R package `RColorBrewer`